Lance joined the Bones Brigade in 1984, and was the only Brigade member to have come from another team (Variflex) as an established Pro.

 Although freestyle was not a widely popular skating style, his incredible creativity and contest prowess demanded that he have his own pro freestyle deck.
 Rodney's nickname in Florida was Mutt, which lead to his first pro deck graphic of a robotic dog.
 For his second pro model, the company decided to go with their popular skull and bones theme.
 In 1986, Vernon Courtlandt Johnson (VCJ) illustrated a skeleton freestyling on a chessboard, twirling a crown in recognition of his amazing winning streak.
 This successful design lasted until 1989 and would be the final Mullen model produced by Powell-Peralta.

 The street style revolution created opportunities for many smaller companies to focus on this new skate paradigm.
 Sensing this, Rodney left Powell-Peralta to co-found World Industries with Steve Rocco in 1990.
 A decade later he and Steve sold their company for a handsome profit.

 In 2000, Rodney Mullen founded and designed Tensor Trucks.
-He is a Pro for Almost Skateboards, has a Pro wheel with BONES wheels, still skates almost daily, continues to develop new tricks, and lives in Ojai, CA with his wife.
+He is a Pro for Almost Skateboards, has a Pro wheel with BONES wheels, still skates almost daily, continues to develop new tricks.

 In 1977, Stacy Peralta was a 20-year-old champion skateboarder with the world's best-selling skateboard model.
 Renowned as the smoothest pro around, he starred in movies and travelled the world as an ambassador for skateboarding.
 Unfortunately, accomplishments like this mutated hideously when transferring outside the skateboard bubble and an adult dedicating himself to a kiddie fad made him snicker bait for non-skating peers.